drewlio/ogarden/README.md

 3. (Optionally) Provide Systemd a *timer file* which describes how to run the aforementioned service on a schedule.

-Ogarden has three parts in Systemd
+##### Systemd Controlls Three Parts of Ogarden
 1. The Python application
     - Unit file describing the Python application entrypoint (app.py).
     - Timer file describing how to run the Python applicaton service twice daily.
 2. Ensure sprinklers are off on boot-up
     - Unit file for a simple service that ensures the sprinkler valve is off.
     - Timer file that runs the previous ("sprinkler off") service on bootup.
 3. The Web UI
     - Unit file describing the web UI service.

-Below we will configure the first four Systemd files and leave the web UI configuration for the web UI installation section, below.
+Below we will configure the Systemd control of the Python application and service to ensure the sprinklers are off in the boot-up state.

+Systemd configuration of the Web UI control is below in the Web UI section.

-##### Systemd Unit and Timer files for the Python Application
+##### Systemd Control of the Python Application
+The directory *ogarden/systemd/* contains unit files for the Ogarden service and time.
+The service unit file describes how to launch the Python application.
+The timer unit file describes the schedule for launching the service.

+The steps for this configuration are
+1. Edit the `WorkingDirectory` field in the *ogarden/systemd/ogarden.service* file to indicate the location of your ogarden installation.
+2. Install the service unit file by creating a link with the command `ln -s /path/to/ogarden/systemd/ogarden.service /etc/systemd/system`
+3. Install the timer unit file by creating a link with the command `ln -s /path/to/ogarden/systemd/ogarden.timer /etc/systemd/system`
+4. Enable the timer with the command `systemctl enable ogarden.timer`.

+Note we do **not** enable the service *ogarden.service* because we don't want the Python application to run automatically upon boot.
+We only want the Python application to run according to the timer.